akoumjian/datefinder/README.rst

     :alt: pypi version

-A module for locating dates inside text.
+A python module for locating dates inside text.
 Use this package to extract all sorts of date like strings from a document and turn them into datetime objects.

 This module finds the likely datetime strings and then uses the